mmp2/megaman/README.md

 ## Installation and Examples in Google Colab

-Below it's a tutorial to install and use megaman on Google Colab.
+Below it's a tutorial to install megaman on Google Colab, through conda environment.

 It also provides tutorial of using megaman to build spectral embedding on uniform swiss roll dataset.